Placements, Work Experience and Study Abroad

 You can get research and work experience in a number of ways:

 - Industrial Placement Year.
 Our BSc degree courses can be taken with a placement year.
-This one year placement is taken between second and third years of study and includes a wide range opportunities.
+This one year placement is taken between second and third years of study and includes a wide range opportunities - these can be within the Life Sciences sector or any graduate level role outside it.
+BSc Placements can take place within the UK or abroad.

-- Integrated Masters (MBio).
-These four year courses provide an additional year of study focused on a substantial research project, either within the School of Life Sciences or placed in industry.
+- Integrated Master's (MBio).
+These four year courses provide an additional year of study focused on a substantial research project, this can either be undertaken within the School of Life Sciences or whilst placed in industry.

 - Undergraduate Research Support Scheme (URSS).
 This Warwick scheme offers opportunities for you to gain experience in our research laboratories in the summer vacation.
 Bursaries are available to help support you financially.